vishvAsa/book-pub/rAmAnujIyam/yAmunaH/Agama-prAmANyam/Agama-prAmANyam_min.md

 <details open=><summary>Buitenen</summary>

-that the Ekāyana sākhā is preterpersonal scripture has been enlarged upon in the Treatise on the Validity of Kasmira Agama,\*
+that the Ekāyana sākhā is preterpersonal scripture has been enlarged upon in the Treatise on the Validity of Kasmira Agama,302
 and is therefore here not further discussed.

+[302]: Name of a work of Yāmuna.
 </details>

 <details open=><summary>विश्वास-टिप्पनी</summary>